oktadev/schematics/README.md

 ng new my-project
 ```

-Then in your new project, link to to this project:
+Then in your new project, link to `@okta/shield` and run it:

 ```
-npm link okta-shield
+npm link @okta/shield
-ng generate @okta/shield
+ng g @okta/shield:add-auth
 ```

 ### Testing